BillCruise/CodingInterview/README.md

 1. What is the Singleton design pattern and when would you use it?
 Describe how you would implement a Singleton class.
 2. Describe how the Observer design pattern is implemented.
+3. What is the Facade design pattern?
+4. What is the Delegate design pattern?

 ### SQL